geetanjalisawant16/Home_loan_Approval_prediction/README.md

 # House Price Prediction using Machine Learning

 This project demonstrates the use of machine learning to predict house prices based on various features like the applicant's income, credit history, and more.
-The model used for prediction is a RandomForestClassifier, which is trained on historical data and then used to predict house prices on unseen data.
+The model used for prediction is a **RandomForestClassifier**, which is trained on historical data and then used to predict house prices on unseen data.

 ## Table of Contents